Leonidas

 σχήσεσθαι, πρὶν τῶνδ᾿ ἕτερον διὰ πάντα δάσηται.

-O you, inhabitants of broad-wayed Sparta: either your great, renowned city is sacked by the men of Perseus, or else—if this does not befall you—Laconia’s land shall mourn the death of a king descended from Heracles.
-For neither the might of bulls nor of lions can arrest the king of kings, since he wields the power of Zeus; nor, I say, will he be stopped until he chooses one of these two fates as final.
+O you, inhabitants of broad-wayed Sparta: either your great and glorious city shall be sacked by the sons of Perseus, or—if this does not come to pass—then the land of Laconia shall mourn the death of a king descended from Heracles.
+For neither the might of bulls nor of lions can restrain the king of kings, since he holds the power of Zeus.
+Nor, I say, will he be stopped until he has ravaged one of these two fates completely.

 BATTLE OF THERMOPYLAE

-While some cities chose to surrender rather than fight against the Persian power and realms such as Macedon chose to align with the Persians, the most prominent cities like Athens and Sparta decided to resist.
-A defensive alliance was formed between the Greek city-states and Leonidas emerged as one of its military leaders.
+While some cities chose to surrender rather than fight against Persian power, and realms such as Macedon chose to align with the Persians, the most prominent cities—like Athens and Sparta—decided to resist.
+A defensive alliance was formed between the Greek city-states, and Leonidas emerged as one of its military leaders.

-The Battle of Thermopylae, a turning point in Leonidas' life and Greek history, took place at a strategic pass in Thessaly inbetween a mountain range and the sea.
-Thermopylae was chosen as it is a narrow pass; it was a strategic point to prevent the Persians from landing their land forces on Greek soil.
-However, this would still be an immense gamble particularly as the Persian army was well-equipped, even having hundreds of thousands of extra-combatants on the wings simply to supply the army.
+The Battle of Thermopylae, a turning point in Leonidas' life and Greek history, took place at a strategic pass in Thessaly, between a mountain range and the sea.
+Thermopylae was chosen because it was a narrow pass—a strategic point to prevent the Persians from landing their land forces on Greek soil.
+However, this was still an immense gamble, particularly as the Persian army was well-equipped, even possessing hundreds of thousands of extra-combatants on the flanks simply to supply the army.

 Leonidas participated in this battle with three hundred elite Spartan warriors.
-Part of the reason why three hundred Spartans were chosen for this deadly battle was due to the ongoing celebration of the Karneia of Apollo [Azazel], a religious festival that was a core element of Spartan life and a celebration which the Persian spies across Greece had relayed to Xerxes would put the most terrifying army of the Hellenes at a severe disadvantage.
-However, knowing this conceit of the King of Kings well in asvance, Leonidas also chose this number to demonstrate Spartan valor.
+Part of the reason this number was chosen for such a deadly engagement was due to the ongoing celebration of the Karneia of Apollo [Azazel], a religious festival that was a core element of Spartan life—a celebration which Persian spies across Greece had relayed to Xerxes would put the most terrifying army of the Hellenes at a severe disadvantage.
+However, knowing the conceit of the King of Kings well in advance, Leonidas also chose this number to demonstrate Spartan valor.

 Λεγόντων δὲ τῶν ἐφόρων ὀλίγους ἄγειν αὐτὸν εἰς Θερμοπύλας, “οὐκ ἀλλὰ πλέονας,” ἔφη, “πρὸς ἣν βαδίζομεν πρᾶξιν.”